StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 ----------------

 In a lot of cases, indicator of compromises comes as list of domain, IP, user agent to match against the produce data.
-An already seen approach consists in generating a rule for each IOC.
+An already seen approach consists in generating a rule for each indicators of compromise (IOC).
 This will match but the performance impact will be huge.

 If you have to match on an IP list, it is better to use the IP reputation system via the `iprep <https://suricata.readthedocs.io/en/latest/rules/ip-reputation-rules.html>`_ keyword